TheThingsNetwork/docs/_content/network/account/api.md

     - owner_public (boolean) Wether or not the owner is public.
     - status_public (boolean) Wether or not the status is public.
     - attributes (object) A free form map of gateway attributes.
-    - router (string, url) The address of the router the gateway talks to.
     - location (object) (optional) The configured location of the gateway.
       - lng (number) (optional) The longitude.
       - lat (number) (optional) The latitude.